JakeGillatt/Tech221_Virtualisation/README.md

 4. Now in the vagrant terminal, run `vagrant up db`
 5. Once it has finished, check that we are getting `Active: active (running)`

+#
+# How to provision the reverse server proxy